cartesi/rollups-node/docs/config.md

 ## `CARTESI_SNAPSHOT_DIR`

-Path to the directory of the cartesi-machine snapshots.
+Path to the directory with the cartesi-machine snapshot that will be loaded by the node.

 * **Type:** `string`